-1. PROPOSAL To elect two Class II directors to serve until the 2026 annual meeting of stockholders or until their successors are duly elected and qualified.
-1.01 Andrea L. Jackson 1.02 Franklin R. Witney FOR YOUR VOTE BOARD OF DIRECTORS RECOMMENDS FOR 2.
-To ratify the appointment of WithumSmith+Brown, PC as our independent registered public accounting firm for our fiscal year ending December 31, 2023.
+PROPOSAL YOUR VOTE BOARD OF DIRECTORS RECOMMENDS 1.
+To elect three Class III directors to serve until the 2027 annual meeting of stockholders or until their successors are duly elected and qualified.
+1.01 Jami Nachtsheim FÖR WITHHOLD FOR 1.02 Christine A. Tsingos FOR 1.03 Annette V. Tumolo FOR 2.
+To approve and adopt a proposed amendment to the Company's Amended and Restated FÖR AGAINST ABSTAIN FOR Certificate of Incorporation to effect a reverse stock split of the Company's common stock, par value \$0.0001 per share, at a ratio of 1-for-18 (the "Reverse Split Proposal"). - 3.
+To ratify the appointment of WithumSmith+Brown, PC as our independent registered public accounting firm for our fiscal year ending December 31, 2024.
+FOR 4.
 To transact such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.
-FOR AGAINST ABSTAIN FOR You must register to attend the meeting online and/or participate at www.prox Authorized Signatures - Must be completed for your instructions to be executed.
-Please sign exactly as your name(s) appears on your account.
-If held in joint tenancy, all persons shoul should include title and authority.
-Corporations should provide full name of corporation and title of as Form. ld sign.
-Tr ustees, admin
+You must register to attend the meeting online and/or participate at www.proxyd Authorized Signatures - Must be completed for your instructions to be executed Please sign exactly as your name(s) appears on your account.
+If held in joint tenancy, all administrators, etc., should include title and authority.
+Corporations should provide full persons should sign. f authorized officer signing the Proxy/Vote Form. • (1965)